 But as I've studied Esther over the years, hamantashen have also reminded me of our heroine: an orphan girl living in exile, whose ordinary exterior concealed a treasure inside, the treasure of strong, determined faith.

 But most of all, the sweet treat of Purim reminds me of the real hero of this rescue.
 The rescuer whose name is never mentioned in the entire Book of Esther.
 I'm talking about God Himself.

 While His Name is remarkably absent, God's Presence is powerfully present throughout the account.
 His divine Hand aligned a succession of "ordinary" circumstances into a divine tapestry so that Esther was in the right place at the right time "for such a time as this."
 Sweet redemption framed up by plain human relationships.

 But it's more than that.
-Hamantashen, that three-sided cookie, is a picture of our three-in-one Redeemer.
+Hamantashen, that three-sided cookie, is a reminder to me of our three-in-one Redeemer.
 Who came to earth looking completely ordinary on the outside, but - when people choose to partake of Him - unleashes the sweet treasure of fellowship with the King Himself, and the fruit of the Spirit.